Vallirian/The-Data-Workspace/api/API-documentation.md

 {
     "message_id": "m_457",  // Backend generates new message ID
     "user_role": "model",
-    "message_content": {
-        "name": null,
-        "description": null,
-        "value":  "The profit for North America is 300, and for Europe is 262.21.", "translated_sql": null
+    "message_content":"The profit for North America is 300, and for Europe is 262.21.", "message_type": "STANDARD",
-    },
-    "message_type": "STANDARD",
     "created_at": "2024-09-21T12:05:00Z"
 }